 Mason still had his eye on Packard, which he hoped would become the upscale division of the new corporation.
 He had already made agreement with Packard president James Nance to buy Packard’s new V8 engines and Ultramatic transmissions for AMC use, since neither Nash nor Hudson yet had a V8 of its own.
 Nance was distracted with negotiations for a merger with Studebaker, however, and rebuffed Mason’s merger offers, although neither closed the door to future possibilities.

 In the wake of Mason’s death, George Romney became president and CEO of American Motors.
 His ascendancy quickly put an end to the prospects of a merger with Packard; James Nance had little respect for him and was not interested in any deal that would put Romney in charge.
 (We suspect the reverse was also true.)
-In a 1983 interview with Special Interest Autos writer Arch Brown, Romney recalled that Nance regarded him as little more than Mason’s errand boy and told the press that he would be taking over control of AMC from Romney by January 1955.
-A week after Mason’s death, Romney told Time that AMC contemplated no additional mergers.
+In a 1983 interview with Special Interest Autos writer Arch Brown, Romney recalled that Nance regarded him as little more than Mason’s errand boy.
+Nance initially told the press that he would be taking over control of AMC from Romney by January 1955, but a week after Mason’s death, Romney told Time that AMC contemplated no additional mergers.